rwxdan/cisco-ssc-generator/README.md

 ```

 3. Save the changes.
-4. Run the script and modify the following information "example1.com" and "example2.com", example1.com will represent the CA signing the certificate, and example2.com will be the device certificate (in our case the C9800-CL certificate)
+4. Run the script and modify the following information with your company domain "example1.com" and "example2.com", example1.com will represent the CA signing the certificate, and example2.com will be the device certificate (in our case the C9800-CL certificate)

 **The output should looks like this**: